Off-duty pilot steps in to help land Southwest flight after pilot becomes ‘incapacitated’

 (NEXSTAR) – An off-duty pilot was on the right flight at the right time Wednesday after the plane’s pilot suffered a medical emergency.

-Southwest Airlines Flight 6013 had just departed from Las Vegas when one of the pilots required medical attention, the airlines told USA Today and NBC.
+Southwest Airlines Flight 6013 had just departed from Las Vegas when one of the pilots required medical attention, a representative tells Nexstar.
 Additional details about the pilot’s health issue weren’t available.

 As heard in recordings obtained by LiveATC, a member of the flight crew can be heard saying the pilot had stomach pain before they “fainted or became incapacitated.”
-The pilot “came back” after about a minute, someone says in the archived recording, and had been taken to the back of the plane.
+The pilot “came back” after about a minute, someone says in the archived recording, and was treated in the back of the plane.

-Thankfully, a pilot from another airline was among the passengers on Wednesday’s Southwest flight.
-That pilot then stepped into the flight deck and helped with radio communication while the second Southwest pilot flew the plane back to Las Vegas.
+Thankfully, a credentialed pilot from another airline was among the passengers on Wednesday’s Southwest flight.
+That pilot then entered the flight deck and helped with radio communication while the second Southwest pilot flew the plane back to Las Vegas.

 Federal Aviation Administration officials told CBS News that the flight, which was on its way to Columbus, Ohio, landed around 8:00 a.m.
 Wednesday at Harry Reid International Airport after roughly an hour in the air.

 After landing in Las Vegas, an alternate flight crew reportedly flew to Columbus.
-No update had been given on the pilot’s condition, or medical issue, the report indicated.
+No update was immediately given on the pilot’s condition, or medical issue, the report indicated.

-“We commend the crew for their professionalism and appreciate our customers’ patience and understanding regarding the situation,” Southwest said to CBS News.
+“We commend the crew for their professionalism and appreciate our customers’ patience and understanding regarding the situation,” the airline representative added.

+Pilots are trained to fly solo in cases such as these, officials tell Nexstar.
+Had the off-duty pilot not been aboard the Southwest flight, a flight attendant could have stepped into the flight deck to assist.

 Officials with the Federal Aviation Administration told CBS News they are now investigating.
 The pilot’s medical issue had not been disclosed as of Thursday.